 Coming home doesn't mean the battle is over.
 With over 10 times the amount of veterans lost to suicide than to combat operations in the same time period, there has never been a more important time to TAKE A STAND and DO something to support our veterans!!
 If you or someone you know is suffering from PTSD, we have people that have shared a similar experience and are ready to help.

 Don't forget about our 1st Wednesday "Spaghetti Social Dinner", serving time from 5:00pm to 7:00pm.
-Dates for 2019 are: February 6, March 6, April 3, May 1, June 5, July 3, August 7, September 4, October 2, November 6, and December 4.The hall remains open after the social for those wishing to play cards or games, or stay for social conversation.
+Dates for 2019 are: February 6, March 6, April 3, May 1, June 5, NO July 3 dinner, August 7, September 4, October 2, November 6, and December 4.The hall remains open after the social for those wishing to play cards or games, or stay for social conversation.
 Be sure to bring your own cards or games.
 Click to learn about our Spaghetti Socials

 ...we want to welcome today's military service members into our ranks to become part of our elite group.